DAAD East-West Dialogue 2020: University Dialogue with countries of the Western Balkan

 B. Potentials of UNESCO Biosphere Reserves as model sites for sustainable development

-In consultation with the Biosphere Centre, the following measures are planned along the second thematic priority:
+In consultation with the biosphere.centre, the following measures were implemented along the second thematic priority:

 - Assessment of the status quo and possibilities for integrating the topic into the academic teaching and research of the partner universities;

 - Conception of contents and coordination of methodological tools;

 - Post-processing, including a standardized design framework;

 - Set-up of the Youtube channel Biosphere.Share which was launched in November 2020.

 Contributions on the history of protected area concepts, milestones of international agreements for nature conservation and sustainable development and the foundation of the UNESCO MAB programme provide an introduction to the topic, followed by explanations of management, functional zoning schemes or possible organizational structures of biosphere reserves.
 Further presentations provide information on ecosystem-based planning approaches, public participation or green economies.
 The topics were prepared in the form of slide casts (presentations with audio commentary and pictures of the teacher), statements or ‘selfie videos’, on-site interviews or mini-documentaries.
 The individual contributions are bundled in a standardized framework design as an online course and exchanged among the project partners.